gmiklos-inst/codelabs/todo-react/4-flux-pattern.md

+---
+title: Flux architecture and the application state
+parent: React
+nav_order: 4
+---

 # Flux architecture and the application state

 Flux is an application architecture invented by Facebook for building client-side web applications.
 It is more like a pattern than a framework in which data flows in one direction.

 Major parts of an application that adheres to the Flux architecture principles:
 * Views - retrieves data from the store and display them.